andykuo1/progress-auditor/README.md

 ---

 ## Purpose
-To make a program that streamlines and tracks the grading and logistics of discussion-based turnin process.
+To make a program that streamlines and tracks the grading and logistics of discussion-based turnin processes.

 ## Table of Contents
 * [Usage](#usage)